sjas/haskell/README.md

 Running a file provided fast feedback when running the scripts.
 As opposed to pure REPL usage the test code was retained, too.

-Not needing to reload scripts after having made changes to it and not having an extra step is also further development streamlining.
+Not needing to reload scripts after changes and not having an extra step for running code is more development streamlining.